 - Faculty members will return assignments in a timely fashion and provide an appropriate level of feedback on graded coursework.

 Graduate students can apply for financial aid from a variety of sources.
 Federal, state and private loans may be available as well as grants or other scholarships.
 Most funding is available to students enrolled as degree-seeking and attending at least half-time (3 credits per semester).
 To apply for most financial aid programs you will need to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 Financial aid is awarded on an annual basis.
 Applicants must complete new application materials for each year of study.

 GPA Grade Requirements

 A student must maintain a GPA of 2.7 on a 4.0 scale (B-) or higher while in the program.
-To earn any certificate or degree, a student must complete all degree requirements with a cumulative GPA of at least 2.7.
+To earn any graduate certificate or master's degree, a student must complete all program requirements with a cumulative GPA of at least 2.7.
 All coursework must be taken for a letter grade.

 Grade reporting is available each semester through MURPHY On-Line.
 Please do not call the GPS office for grade results.
 The GPS staff cannot issue any grades directly to students either in person or on the phone.
-UST does not mail hard copy grade reports unless a student makes a specific request to the UST registrar (use the link in the Student Records & Account Info in Murphy Online to make request).
+St. Thomas does not mail hard copy grade reports unless a student makes a specific request to the St. Thomas registrar (use the link in the Student Records & Account Info in Murphy Online to make request).

 Students who receive a failing grade, “F”, for any course must retake and successfully complete that course to receive credit.
 A grade of “F” will become a permanent part of the student transcript and is computed into the cumulative grade point average.
 When that course has been repeated, only the passing grade will be computed into the cumulative grade point average, although the “F” remains on the transcript.